beta/blog/source/_posts/2019-05-10-setup-go-dev-env-with-vscode-and-wsl.md

 #### Enable WSL Feature

 First of all, the WSL feature should be turned on.
-Open the Start Menu, search for and open "**Turn Windows features on or off**".
-Enable "**Windows Subsystem for Linux**" and click **OK**.
+Open the Start Menu, search for and open **"Turn Windows features on or off"**.
+Enable **"Windows Subsystem for Linux"** and click **OK**.
 The system may reboot several times.

 ![Windows Features dialog](https://i.imgur.com/yBcuoXG.png)

 #### Install WSL Distro

-After the reboot is finished, open Microsoft Store and search for "**Linux**".
-You should see a big banner with a "**Get the apps**" button on it.
+After the reboot is finished, open Microsoft Store and search for **"Linux"**.
+You should see a big banner with a **"Get the apps"** button on it.
 Click it.
 Then you will see all the Linux distros that are supported to run with WSL.
 Select the one that you are most familiar with or you love, then install it.

 I'm using Ubuntu 18.04 LTS as I've used it for the most.